25 noticias 250929 design course

 25 noticias curso 250714

-We are pleased to announce the Essential Electrochemistry Course for Biochemists, a focused and practical mini-course designed to introduce biochemistry students to the fundamental principles and applications of electrochemistry in the life sciences.
+We are pleased to announce the Essential Electrochemistry Course for Biochemists, a focused and practical mini-course designed to introduce biochemistry students to the fundamental principles and applications of electrochemistry in the life sciences, to be held from 14-18 July 2025 at the University of Madeira.

 Over the course of five sessions (10 hours of room classes + 2 hours in laboratory), participants will explore key electrochemical concepts and techniques that are increasingly relevant in modern biochemical research.
 The course will cover the following topics: